statgen/topmed_variant_calling/README.md

 files are neded:

  1. Aligned sequenced reads in BAM or CRAM format.
 Each BAM and CRAM file should contain one sample per subject.
 It also must be indexed using ``samtools index`` or equivalent software tools.
  2. A sequence index file.
-Each line should contain [Sample ID] [Full Path to the BAM/CRAM file] [Contamination Estimates -- put zero if unknown].
-See ``data/trio_data.index`` for example.
+Each line should contain [Sample ID] [Full Path to the BAM/CRAM file].
+See ``examples/index/list.107.local.crams.index`` for example.
- 3. Genomic resource files, such as FASTA, dbSNP, HapMap files.
+ 3. Genomic resource files, such as FASTA, dbSNP, HapMap files, hosted at ftp://share.sph.umich.edu/1000genomes/fullProject/hg38_resources

 Here we use 107 public samples from the TOPMed project to document a reproducible variant calling pipeline that resembles the latest